Azure/wordpress-linux-appservice/WordPress/wordpress_azure_cdn.md

 ![Wordpress Performance](./media/wp_azure_cdn_1.png)

-Select General settings under Performance blade, navigated to CDN section in General Settings and modify the values as described in this screenshot and save the configuration:
+Select General settings under Performance blade, then navigate to CDN section in General Settings and modify the values as described in this screenshot.
+Now save the configuration:

 ![General Settings](./media/wp_azure_cdn_2.png)